Can I bring a power bank on a plane?

 Is a 20,000 mAh power bank allowed on a plane?

 Usually yes if it is around 3.7 V, because it is roughly 74 Wh.
-Thailand is a notable exception because current guidance uses a 20,000 mAh cap.
+Use the printed Wh value when available and check airline quantity limits.

 Do airline staff have the final say?